pearcej/cpp4python/_sources/CollectionData/Strings.rst

     char cstring[] = {"Hello World!"};    // C-string or char array uses double quotes

 In older versions of C++, you must use a ``char`` array to work with filenames.
-However, in modern C++ (from C++11 onward), you can just use a more modern C++ string for everything.
+In modern C++ (from C++11 onward), however, you can use a C++ string for everything.
-Since they are so much nicer and so much more like Python strings, I would not recommend using C-strings.
+Since C++ strings are so much nicer and similar to Python strings, I would not recommend using C-strings.

-Since strings are sequences, all of the typical sequence operations work as you would expect.
+Because strings are sequences, all of the typical sequence operations work as you would expect.
 In addition, the string library offers a huge number of methods, some of the most useful of which are shown in :ref:`Table 4<tab_stringmethods>`.